FlaPS/fullstack-example/README.md

 http://localhost:6006/ - for ui kit
 http://localhost:8081/ - frontend in dev mode
 http://localhost:3001/ - backend with graphql and RESTful endpoints

+# TODO #
+- React hooks are still buggy, it's doesn't work when imported from other package.
+You can find my class-less approach in ```react-fp/Pure.ts``` folder, kinda Elm-architecture with effect resolvers Hope to bring in consistence one with TypeScript 3 in future
+- Clean-up dependencies
+- make separate packages for: frontend-builder, tslint.config, tsconfig.json
+- Provide composable and memoized lenses/prisms for redux store
+- Context depended routing & i18n
+- Switch transport feature
+- bring here @sha/logger & @sha/config & @sha/actors packages

 # packages #